aliannejadi/simple-hmm-pos-tagger/README.md

     ./run

 This simple script trains and tests the POS tagger on Brown corpus and the result is stored in 'prediction.pos' file.

+Note: The 'utils.py' and 'score.py' is written by Filip Jurcicek.